 We expect to report net sales for the thirteen weeks ended September 28, 2019 of \$652.5 million compared to \$576.8 million for the thirteen weeks ended September 29, 2018, an increase of \$75.7 million or 13.1%.
 The increase in net sales for the thirteen weeks ended September 28, 2019 compared to the same period of 2018 is primarily due to non-comparable store sales growth attributable to the net 30 stores opened over the last 12 months as well as an increase in comparable store sales.
 We expect to report that comparable store sales increased 5.8% for the thirteen weeks ended September 28, 2019 compared to the same period of 2018 driven by increases in both the number of customer transactions and average transaction size.
+We expect to report income from operations for the thirteen weeks ended September 28, 2019 to be between \$20.4 million and \$21.4 million, compared to \$24.1 million for the thirteen weeks ended September 29, 2018, a decrease of 13.2%, calculated using the midpoint of the range.
+Income from operations for the thirteen weeks ended September 28, 2019 reflects an estimated \$3.0 million of compensation expense, which primarily consisted of non-cash stock compensation expense that is now recognized as a result of our initial public offering in June 2019, as well as approximately \$2.0 million of additional costs to comply with public company requirements that were not incurred in the prior year including incremental insurance, accounting, and legal expense as well as costs required to comply with the Sarbanes-Oxley Act.
 We estimate that net income for the thirteen weeks ended September 28, 2019 will be between \$8.9 million and \$9.6 million, compared to \$7.7 million for the thirteen weeks ended September 29, 2018, an increase of \$1.6 million or 21.1%, calculated using the midpoint of the range.
 We estimate that adjusted EBITDA for the thirteen weeks ended September 28, 2019 will be between \$42.0 million and \$43.0 million compared to \$39.0 million for the thirteen weeks ended September 29, 2018, an increase of \$3.5 million or 8.9% calculated using the midpoint of the range.
 Our adjusted EBITDA estimate for the thirteen weeks ended September 28, 2019 includes approximately \$2.0 million of additional costs to comply with public company requirements that were not incurred in the prior year including incremental insurance, accounting, and legal expense as well as costs required to comply with the Sarbanes-Oxley Act.
+We expect our gross margins for the thirteen weeks ended September 28, 2019 to be substantially consistent with our gross margins of 30.8% for the twenty six weeks ended June 29, 2019.